gchure/phd/src/chapter_06/section_04_flow.md

 region was discarded in order to exclude sources of error such as cell clustering, particulates, or other spurious events.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to define the gated region we fit a two-dimensional Gaussian function to the $\log_{10}$ forward-scattering (FSC) and the
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to define the gated region, we fit a two-dimensional Gaussian function to the $\log_{10}$ forward-scattering (FSC) and the
 $\log_{10}$ side-scattering (SSC) data.
 We then kept a fraction
 $\alpha \in [0, 1]$ of the data by defining an elliptical region given